xinfn/xinchain/white paper/whitepaper.md

 By xinchain, we could build a certificated naming system without a trust party.
-Certificate's security、reliability and availability are guaranteed by the underlying Decentralized Public Ledger System.
+Certificate's security、reliability and availability are guaranteed by the underlying Decentralized Public Ledger System: Xinchain.
 Any user can submit a transaction to this ledger system to bind a public key(can be viewed as identity key, generated from a ECDSA，RSA or any other public key cryptosystem) to a human readable name and any other information required, such as phone number、 email address.
 This information can be further used as